Student Code of Conduct

 Smoking is prohibited in all University buildings.
 Smoking is prohibited outdoors within 30 feet of building entrances and open windows.
 Students must follow smoking regulations for all University premises.

 Soliciting for donations, soliciting for business, advertising, or selling items without receiving written authorization from an authorized member of the University community.

-Stalking refers to occasions where an individual willfully and repeatedly engages in a knowing course of conduct directed at another individual or group of people that a reasonable observer may consider to alarm, harass, torment, or terrorize the victim.
+Stalking refers to occasions where an individual travels with the intent to kill, injure, harass or intimidate another person, or when an individual willfully and repeatedly engages in a knowing course of conduct directed at another individual or group of people that a reasonable observer may consider to alarm, torment, or terrorize the recipient.
 Such behavior is prohibited regardless of the relationship between individuals.
-Any behavior or activity that places another individual in fear of personal harm and/or is intended to cause emotional distress to another individual may be considered stalking behavior.
+Any behavior or activity that causes, attempts to cause, or would be reasonably expected to cause substantial emotional distress to another individual may be considered stalking behavior.

 Attempted or actual theft of personal, private or public property, either on-campus or off-campus.
 This includes, but is not limited to, property of the University; property of a member of the University community; property of a campus visitor while on University premises or at University-sponsored activities.

 The unauthorized entry to or use of University facilities including opening windows or locked doors to allow the entry or exit of unauthorized students or guests.

 The misuse or transfer of University identification, the StormCard.
 This includes but is not limited to transfer of the StormCard to use the meal plan; to gain entry to University buildings; or to use any of the accounts on the StormCard in order to procure University services.
 StormCards must be carried at all times on University premises.
 Lending a StormCard to anyone or failure to present it when requested by a member of the University community are considered to be violations.